axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-08-005-the-fiat-system-has-been-good.markdown

   <div class="_citation">
    <p>&ldquo;<em>The rapid progress of medicine in this era was reinforced by enormous improvements in communication between scientists throughout the world.</em>&rdquo;</p>
   </div>
   <p>One thing to note here is that the drive to make money sometimes results in doing the right thing.
-It worked only because &ldquo;increased communication&rdquo; was not in direct competition and was not taking money out of the pockets of capitalists.</p>
+In this case it worked only because &ldquo;increased communication&rdquo; was not in direct competition with  capitalists and was not taking money out of their pockets.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; ">